-The new sciences of chaos and turbulence are unveiling hidden relationships in nature.
-Diverse phenomena, such as the patterns of Saturn's rings, measles outbreaks, and the onset of heart attacks all follow chaotic patterns.
+Studies of chaos and turbulence are unveiling hidden relationships in nature.
+Diverse phenomena, such as the patterns of Saturn’s rings, measles outbreaks, and the onset of heart attacks, all follow chaotic patterns.

 Often, a system that is predictable in the long run shows chaotic variations in the short run.
-Although it is quite difficult to predict specific daily weather behavior in the San Francisco Bay Area, the overall long-term patterns are generally known.
-The individual motion of insects may be random and insignificant, yet the behavior of the population as a whole can be analyzed.
+Although it is quite difficult to predict specific daily weather behavior in the San Francisco Bay Area, for example, the overall long-term patterns are generally known.
+Likewise, the individual motion of insects may be random and insignificant, yet the behavior of a population as a whole can be analyzed.

 As shown in this Snack, a very slight difference in the starting position of the pendulum can grow to a tremendous difference in the pattern of motion in a short time.
 This is characteristic of chaotic systems.
-Weather scientists recognize this characteristic of chaos when they argue over the "butterfly phenomenon."
-That is, can a butterfly flapping its wings in China drastically alter the weather in New York?
+Weather scientists recognize this characteristic of chaos when they argue over the “butterfly phenomenon,” which asks whether a butterfly flapping its wings in China can affect the weather in New York.